Feargus O'Connor: Reputation

-According to Dorothy Thompson, O'Connor was the "most well-loved man": For the chartists...O'Connor was the acknowledged leader of the movement.
+According to Dorothy Thompson, O'Connor was the "most well-loved man" of the movement:For the chartists ...
+O'Connor was the acknowledged leader of the movement.
 Abler men among the leadership there certainly were and men with a clearer sense of direction in which a working-class movement should go, but none of them had the appeal which O'Connor had nor his ability to win the confidence and support of the great crowds who made up the Chartist meetings in their heyday.
-Over 6 ft tall--he was almost the tallest man in the House of Commons--and with a voice which could easily carry an open-air meetings of tens of thousands, with a handsome appearance, a quick wit and a rich vein of scurrility when it came to abusing his opponents, Connor possessed all the qualities of the first rate popular orator.
+Over 6 ft tall—he was almost the tallest man in the House of Commons—and with a voice which could easily carry an open-air meetings of tens of thousands, with a handsome appearance, a quick wit and a rich vein of scurrility when it came to abusing his opponents, Connor possessed all the qualities of the first rate popular orator.

 Many of the early historians of Chartism attributed the failure of Chartism at least in part to O'Connor.
 He was accused of egotism and of being quarrelsome.
 In recent years, however, there has been a trend to reassess him in a more favourable light.